 Divorce Mediation Fees

-The average court-involved Massachusetts divorce costs $15,900, including $12,600 in attorney fees.
+The average Massachusetts court-involved divorce costs $15,900, including $12,600 in attorney fees.
 And that’s an average.
 Half the people spend more!

 Most divorce mediators charge by the hour.
-The rates vary greatly, from $200 to $400 per hour.
-Very few mediators will give you a fixed fee.
-They’ll tell you that there’s no way to predict the time that’s needed.
-Maybe there’s some truth to that, but that doesn’t help your anxiety level.
+The rates vary, from $200 to $400 per hour.
+They’ll tell you that there’s no way to predict the total cost.
+Maybe there’s some truth to that, but that doesn’t help you or your anxiety level.

 I take a different approach.
 After our first meeting, I’ll give you a written outline that includes one charge for everything, including mediation sessions, preparing your agreement, and drafting all the papers you’ll need to file a joint “no-fault” divorce.

-The first meeting lasts an hour and a half, and the charge is $150.
-This payment is applied to the total fee if you decide to proceed with mediation.
+The first meeting lasts an hour and a half.
+Before we meet, I’ll send you two forms to complete so that our meeting is as productive as possible.The charge is $150, which is applied to the total fee if you decide to proceed with mediation.